 I’m calling out British marketers today.
 They have a lot to learn about the importance of provenance, heritage and history.

 May was undoubtedly marketing’s month for nostalgia.
-M&S ran triumphant three-day penny bazaars to honour its 125-year anniversary; meanwhile, Sainsbury’s out-heritaged its rival, with its 140-year celebrations capped by a beautiful ad from Abbott Mead Vickers BBDO.
+M&S ran triumphant three-day penny bazaars to honor its 125-year anniversary; meanwhile, Sainsbury’s out-heritaged its rival, with its 140-year celebrations capped by a beautiful ad from Abbott Mead Vickers BBDO.

 In addition, Nestlé relaunched the Milky Bar Kid with a montage of half a century of uneasy blond, bespectacled children reading lines to camera.
 Persil and Virgin Atlantic also climbed onto the retro brand wagon with their own heritage campaigns.
 Meanwhile, Hovis announced this month that its ‘Go on lad’ campaign had grabbed a 3.5% increase in market share and added £60m to the top-line of the business.

 This trend is surprising, given that one of British marketing’s biggest weaknesses is its Anglo-Saxon disregard for history and provenance.